NOTE: I rewrote most of this story and still can't up with what happens next. Oh, well. Enjoy this slightly revamped plot.

 The Premier pressed a button and Soviet logistics officer Dasha Fedorovna appeared on the screen on the right wall.
 She greeted her boss warmly, eyeing his captive guest.
 They conversed in rapid Russian with Hanley trying to decipher what ('traitorous') words ('general') she could pick up.
 What?

-The following shots showed scenes of battle but something that was new to her entirely—Soviet apocalypse tanks going at it.
+The following shots showed scenes of battle shown in an entirely different perspective—Soviet apocalypse tanks going at it.
 What the hell?
 Twin Blade helicopters falling prey to MiGs.
 What is going on?
 The angry faces of the Defense Minister.
 Power games?
-In the end, it was a vast mess with Easter Island reduced to a battered volcano littered with burning metal and debris.
+In the end, it was a vast mess with Easter Island reduced to a battered volcano littered with craters, burning metal, and debris.

 She shook her head.
 This isn't right.
 "How… wha… huh?"